China Foundation for Poverty Alleviation: Care for disabled people with dementia

 China Foundation for Poverty Alleviation, in order to actively respond to the rapid development of the aging population and solve the problem of care for the elderly, upheld the concept of "respecting the old, loving the old, and protecting the old" and started caring project for the aged, for disabled people with dementia, especially poverty-stricken and low-income senior citizens, to build a comprehensive pension service system, and provide quality professional nursing care services for the aged.

 It established the public welfare care demonstration project for the aged—Ya'an CFPA Senior Care Service Center in 2017 in Ya'an, Sichuan, the first one of China Foundation for Poverty Alleviation.
 As of the end of 2017, the project has invested RMB 10,542,800 in total, completing adaptive decoration and transformation for the aged and provision of hardware facilities, i.e. decoration of 5,760 square meters and 156 beds for the nursing institutions for the aged.
-After assessing 73 senior people with disability and mental retardation in Ya'an, the center has already received the first batch of the elderly in December 2017.
-Since its inception, the project, relying on the care of institutions for the aged with disability and mental retardation, has influenced community and home-based care services for the aged.
+After assessing 73 senior people with disability and intellectual disability in Ya'an, the center has already received the first batch of the elderly in December 2017.
+Since its inception, the project, relying on the care of institutions for the aged with disability and intellectual disability, has influenced community and home-based care services for the aged.
 It has benefited 450 elderly people in total, of which 80 are disabled people with dementia.
 In the same year, it established the "Time Bank" volunteer system, and more than 100 volunteers provided voluntary services for the disabled people with dementia.